[Free Pattern] Curry Puff (Karipap) Amigurumi Crochet Pattern・钩针编织咖哩角(马来咖哩餃)

 R12.
 Rejoin the yarn in the corner, then rsh* the edges together, working through the sts on both sides.
 Each rsh is worked over 6 sts of R11 (3 sts on each side of the work).
 Stuff as you work.
 [12 shells]

-*Please refer to this video tutorial by Heart Hook Home for how to make the reverse shell stitch.
-But work the rsh with hdc sts instead.
+*See this reverse shell stitch video tutorial by Heart Hook Home for how to make the reverse shell stitch (rsh).
+But work the rsh with hdc sts instead for this curry puff.

 Remember to stuff well before closing the work completely.